 - lavender oil

-These five all help to kill a variety of parasites and fungi, including candida, in the body.
-Lavender oil also inhibits the growth of candida and is effective at preventing the spread of the infection.
-(15, 16)
+These help kill a variety of parasites and fungi, including candida, in the body.
+Lavender oil has been proven to inhibit the growth of candida and is effective at preventing the spread of the infection.

 1. Probiotics (50 billion units daily)